emilps/fjelltg/src/pages/product/2020-01-02-dryer-turbo-disc.md

   * Claws act as reinforcement beams in the radial direction, this increase the lateral bending strength of the discs, which reduces the risk of leakages in the foot welds between discs

+  The distinct difference between the TD dryer and most other disc dryers is that staybolt welds (or welds of other means to maintain the integrity of the disc when exposed to internal steam pressure) is entirely on the inside of the disc.
+Fjell has in its process for drying with disc-driers a patented process solution reducing usage of steam with approx. 40% from normal driers.
 productbrochure: /img/img_5185.jpg
 smallimage: /img/fjelltg_main.jpg
 fullwidthimage: /img/td440.jpg